DigiBatt/bdat/sphinx/setup.rst

 - ~/.config/bdat/config.json

 The config file contains information about the database(s) that bdat interacts with.
+It is currently only necessary for using the :ref:`kadi-integration`.
-An example config looks like this:
+An example config file looks like this:

 .. code-block:: json